thrkrdk/react-extension/README.md

-# Chrome Extention For Jira
+# Chrome Extention For Google With React

 To build project for prod `npm run build:prod `